StatMixedML/XGBoostLSS/README.md

                              parameter = "sigma")
 ```

 The following plots shows a subset of 50 predictions only for ease of readability.
-The red dots show the actual rents, while the boxplots are the distributional predictions.
+The red dots show the actual out of sample rents, while the boxplots are the distributional predictions.

 ![Optional Text](../master/plots/munich_rent_pred_boxplot.png)